 The Arboretum Strategic Plan public comments invited.
-These are the current suggested goals for 2012-2015.
+These are the current suggested goals for 2014-2017.
 Please click here to email your comments.

-Seek and generate resources to accomplish our vision
+Generate resources to accomplish our vision

 Foster outstanding public and visitor experiences through excellent customer service and well-maintained buildings and grounds

 Create a work culture of professionalism, innovation and collaboration

-Continue plant breeding and restoration research and establish programs in plant conservation.
+Continue plant breeding and restoration research and establish programs in plant conservation

 - Strengthen the role of the Arboretum as a University-linked Public Garden/Arboretum